Incorporation of New Provision in the Foreign Trade Policy 2015-2020

 - Manufacturers, who are status holders, will enable to self-certify their manufactured goods in phases.
 Such ‘Approved Exporter System’ will largely help manufacturer exporters to access the international markets quickly.

 - 108 MSME clusters get identified to focus interventions on amplifying exports.
-Additionally, ‘NNewiryat Bandhu Scheme’ has been repositioned to obtain the objectives of ‘Skill India’.
+Additionally, ‘Newiryat Bandhu Scheme’ has been repositioned to obtain the objectives of ‘Skill India’.

 - The new Foreign Trade Policy majorly focuses on facilitating trade and elevating the ease of doing business.
 Another fundamental aim of new FTP is to move towards paperless working in 24×7 Environment.